AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

 Install your own kernels from other Python modules
 --------------------------------------------------

-This works if the module has Python installed and working.
+This works if the module provides the command ``python`` and ``ipykernel`` is installed.
 This has to be done once in any Triton shell::

   module load jupyterhub/live
-  envkernel lmod --user --name INTERNAL_NAME --display-name="Singularity my kernel" MODULE_NAME
+  envkernel lmod --user --name INTERNAL_NAME --display-name="Python from my module" MODULE_NAME module purge
-  module purge

 Install your own kernels from Singularity image